 The DKC is now under pressure from the government and welfare critics and members of the show world for meeting government demands.

-The situation is being hotly debated through much of the pedigreed dog world and beyond, with some expressing the concern that this regulatory approach is defined in a way to eventually eliminate these breeds and may lead to further restrictions for other breeds.
+The situation is being hotly debated through much of the pedigree dog world and beyond, with some expressing the concern that this regulatory approach is defined in a way to eventually eliminate these breeds and may lead to further restrictions for other breeds.
 Unfortunately, there are some voices dismissing compelling evidence that there are health problems in certain breeds.

 It may be that groups who support, in general, attention to the health and welfare of brachychephalics, and have spoken in support of the legislation, may not have carefully considered the evidence or wider impacts.